-It’s common to see people opting to go with a swimsuit as a first layer when kayaking in warm weather especially on shorter trips.
+It’s common to see people opting to go with a swimsuit as a first layer when kayaking in warm weather, especially on shorter trips.
 And this is totally fine.
 The only guideline for what to wear as a first layer is something that will keep you comfortable throughout your time on the water.
 Swimsuits work fine for shorter trips but you should also take a look at other underwear suitable for outdoor pursuits.

 It’s possible you’ve seen kayakers, surfers, or swimmers wearing shirts instead of suit tops.
 That shirt is a rashguard and is made of nylon or polyester combined with Lycra® spandex.
 This results in a flexible and quick-drying material with high UPF ratings.

 All these attributes make rashguards ideal for kayaking and other water sports.
-Rashguards also have formfitting design as well as flat-seam construction that keeps the wear comfy and cozy.
-Therefore, rashguards are excellent choice for a top when going kayaking.
+Rashguards also have a formfitting design as well as flat-seam construction that keeps the wear comfy and cozy.
+Therefore, rashguards are an excellent choice for a top when going kayaking.
 You can also use a synthetic or wool base layer as well.

-Watershirts are another good choice for a top.
+Water shirts are another good choice for a top.
 They have good UPF ratings and have a looser fit when compared to rashguards.
-However, watershirts are not designed for swimming so they are a good option if you don’t intend to get into the water during your kayaking expedition,
+However, water shirts are not designed for swimming so they are a good option if you don’t intend to get into the water during your kayaking expedition,

 The aim here is for you to wear something that dries quickly while also keeping you comfortable.
 And this makes quick-dry pants and board shots excellent choices for bottoms.
 Stay away from any material that chafes or binds.
 I’ve also seen people talking about using super-thin fabrics as bottoms.
-This isn’t going to work as super-thin fabrics, like synthetics yoga pants, aren’t built to withstand movements on a kayak as you paddle.
+This isn’t going to work as super-thin fabrics, like synthetic yoga pants, aren’t built to withstand movements on a kayak as you paddle.

-A fleece jacket or any other synthetic mid layer will work fine if the weather doesn’t require you to wear a dry suit or wet suit.
+A fleece jacket or any other synthetic mid-layer will work fine if the weather doesn’t require you to wear a dry suit or wet suit.

 Your outer layer is your first line of defense against the elements.
-You’ll choose your outer layer based on the anticipated weather conditions, If you are anticipating exposure to significant wind or rain, it’ll make sense for you to wear a quality waterproof and breathable jackets as well as rain pants.
+You’ll choose your outer layer based on the anticipated weather conditions, If you are anticipating exposure to significant wind or rain, it’ll make sense for you to wear quality waterproof and breathable jackets as well as rain pants.

 Paddling jackets also work fine as they keep you dry and nice.
-A water-resistant/breathable jacket is a good option especially when you don’t expect there to be a significant rain.
+A water-resistant/breathable jacket is a good option especially when you don’t expect there to be significant rain.

-The ideal paddling footwear is one that’s lightweight, protects the toes/bottom of the feet and water-ready.
+The ideal paddling footwear is one that’s lightweight, protects the toes/bottom of the feet, and is water-ready.
 For this reason, neoprene paddling boots are great for kayaking.
 Water sandals also work fine especially if the shore is free from gravel.
 Water shoes are another good option for kayaking footwear.
 Whatever type of footwear you decide to wear, make sure it has a backstrap.

-Waterproof socks, thick non-cotton socks or waterproof paddling boots should be worn by paddlers in colder climates.
+Waterproof socks, thick non-cotton socks, or waterproof paddling boots should be worn by paddlers in colder climates.

 Hats: Wide-brimmed hats or hats with capes offer good protection from the sun.
 You should consider a cap leash in very windy areas to avoid losing your hat.

 Gloves: Gone are the days when gloves are only worn during winter or cold conditions.
-There are now UV protected gloves that prevent your hands from getting weathered.
+There are now UV-protected gloves that prevent your hands from getting weathered.
 A good pair of paddling gloves will help keep blisters away from your hands and also prevent them from being burnt.

-Sunglasses: While the need to wear sunglasses is obvious on a sunny day, there is a secondary reason to wearing shades while kayaking.
+Sunglasses: While the need to wear sunglasses is obvious on a sunny day, there is a secondary reason for wearing shades while kayaking.
 You see, sunlight often reflects off the surface of the water and this can turn out to be very irritating for your eyes.
 A pair of polarized sunglasses will protect your eyes when paddling

 What To Wear Kayaking in Cold Weather

-Materials like fleece, neoprene, and polypropylene great for cold conditions.
+Materials like fleece, neoprene, and polypropylene are great for cold conditions.
 Cotton is one material you should never wear in cold conditions as it draws heat from your body when it is wet which is the opposite of what you want.
 Any paddling top made of fleece, neoprene, and polypropylene will work well in cold weather as it’ll keep the wind off your body.